pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Do you get irritated when you have to wait in long lines?
 Will you wait 45 minutes to be seated in a restaurant?
 * Do you have any special dietary needs?
 How do you need me to support you with this need?
 * Do you consider yourself in shape?
-* What do you think are your optimum hours of sleep to be ful y energized?
+* What do you think are your optimum hours of sleep to be fully energized?
 * Do you ever diet?
 What sort of diets do you usually go on?
 * How often do you get sick?
 Is it a cold, flu or usually something else?
 * Are you a coupon collector?
 Do you sometimes get fanatical about saving money on groceries?
 * How many drinks does it take until you are definitely "feeling it."
 Do you cut yourself off after a certain number of drinks?
 Or when do you know you have had enough?
-* Have you ever had an emotional breakdown or been diagnosed with a mental il ness?
+* Have you ever had an emotional breakdown or been diagnosed with a mental illness?
 How long did the recovery take?
 * What do you think about eating meals (with your family) in front of the television?
 Do you think family time and discussions around the dinner table are important?
 * Do you have any rooms that are off limits for bringing in food?
 * Do you find that you eat when you are bored, stressed, or worried?